XueYifan1995/UMV-HLAR/README.md

 If you find this package helpful, giving a "star" to this repositry will be a happy feedback for me!
 If you find a bug, or have more broader kind of quession about dynamic modeling of ,please post that in the issue page.
 I will try hard to respond to questions.

 ## Usage
 Take the underwater vehicle as an example.
 Run the `GetModel.m` file to get the hyperparameters $\lambda$.
 Run the file several times to obtain stable values.
-Run the `SINDY_npsAUV_optim.m` file to get the simulation results for the NPS-AUV.
+Run the `SINDY_npsAUV_optim.m` file to get the simulation results for the NPS-AUV.Run the `HLAR_starsee.m` file to get the simulation results for the Star Ocean ⅡAUV.

 ## Workflow of the proposed identification method
 The framework of the proposed approach is as follows.